fasiha/ebisu/README.md

 ![figures/forgetting-curve-diff.png](figures/forgetting-curve-diff.png)

-I think this speaks to the surprising nature of random variables and the benefits of handling them rigorously, as Ebisu does.
+I think this speaks to the surprising nature of random variables and the benefits of handling them rigorously, as Ebisu seeks to do.

 ## Implementation thoughts